Why Some People Stay Calm When Triggered (and You Don’t)

 Regulated People Don’t React, They Respond

-The biggest difference between someone who stays calm and someone who spirals is emotional regulation.
+The biggest difference between someone who can stay calm when triggered and someone who spirals is emotional regulation.

 People who regulate their emotions don’t skip feeling frustrated, anxious, or overwhelmed.
 They just know how to pause, process, and choose how they want to respond, instead of getting swept away in the moment.